backstage/backstage/plugins/scaffolder-backend-module-gitea/README.md

 ```

 **Important**: As backstage will issue `HTTPS/TLS` requests to the gitea instance, it is needed to configure `gitea` with a valid certificate or at least with a
 self-signed certificate `gitea cert --host localhost -ca` trusted by a CA authority.
-Don't forget to set the env var `NODE_EXTRA_CA_CERTS` to point to the CA file before launching backstage or to ignore using the following Node.js parameter: `NODE_TLS_REJECT_UNAUTHORIZED=0` !
+Don't forget to set the env var `NODE_EXTRA_CA_CERTS` to point to the CA file before launching backstage or you can set temporarily `NODE_TLS_REJECT_UNAUTHORIZED=0` but this is not recommended for production!

 When done, you can create a template which: